spacelephantlabs/AIPs/AIPS/aip-33.md

 ### Database

-We need to store tokens properties values in database in order to be accessible at any time through API.
+We need to store tokens properties values in the database in order to be accessible at any time through API.
 So maybe add a new repository and queries in `core-database-postgres`.

 ### API